|

 slag is broken up into small pieces and spread out.
 Simultaneously, organic

 impurities such as phosphorous and sulfur are also extracted.
+Next is the age-kitae (side steel-forging) stage.
+Next, the blacksmith performs the drawing-out process and adjusts

 the shape.
 Quenching soil is then applied to the blade based on the kind of